quat1024/garden/garden/lingo-2.md

 The Three Doors: the hell is happening in there.
 (It's in the new area in The Great)

+Daedalus: Yeah.

-Daedalus (entry from The Tree): Some puzzles I can't figure out yet.
+Daedalus, entry from The Tree: Two puzzles I can't figure out yet.

 The Entry: When I typed "wander" a wall opened up, it's basically a mess back there.
 Some red panels as of QJYX.
 One panel I can solve: `(bro [SNOW, MAN]) (unblocks) -> S????`.
 Needs some double-letters.